Calculating the Conjunction: No Computer? No Problem!

 Example: You have accurately measured that the Sun and Moon have an angular separation of 25°.

-Simply divide 25° by 0.55° (how many degrees the moon travels in one hour), which equals 45.45.
+Simply divide 25° by 0.5° (the number of degrees the sun gains on the moon every hour), which equals 50.
 This is how many hours until Conjunction!
 EASY!

-Then, if necessary, you can also divide 45.45 by 24 (number of hours in a day) to see how many days away it will be.
-45.45 hrs. ÷ 24 hrs. = 1.89 days away from Conjunction at the time of the measurements.
+Then, if necessary, you can also divide 50 by 24 (number of hours in a day) to see how many days it will be until conjunction.
+50 hrs. ÷ 24 hrs. = 2.1 days away from Conjunction at the time of the measurements.

 We can rest assured that the ancient peoples of every culture had a much greater understanding of the heavenly luminaries than the average person does today.
 Yahushua’s Holy Spirit is restoring in our hearts every divine institution.
 Yahuwah has providentially designed each of us with the tools and mind necessary to calculate the time of Conjunction with ease and accuracy.
 All praise be to Yahuwah and His Blessed Son!